 We’ve already discussed how keto can affect the thyroid which can then, in turn, affect menstruation and fertility.

-Cyclical Keto and Women
+Cyclic Keto Eating and Women

 Hormones are the biggest consideration for women on keto.
 Lucky us, right?

 Given this, I do feel that cyclical keto can be the right choice for women, specifically.
 Men too, but especially for women.

 We have amazing, beautiful, and yes, hormonal bodies that do need special considerations.

 I know that I, personally, feel a LOT better when I practice cyclical keto with a single carb up day per week.

 My all-time favorite Keto Carb Up Meal is Keto Sweet Potato Hash.
 Basically, it is ground sausage, sweet potatoes and a variety of root vegetables.
 Not quite the cheat meal that people think carb up days are, right?

 My other favorite carb up meal is having something like Gluten Fre Chicken Piccata and Gluten Free Sweet Potato Casserole.